ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

 In this lesson, you'll learn how to do the following:

-* Understand which e3 environment variables that define module dependency.
+* Understand the environment variables used to manage dependencies
-* Understand the dependency chain during module building.
+* Understand how dependencies are determined at build-time
-* Change dependency versions when a module needs to be recompiled.
+* Install a new module version with different dependencies
-* Make more informed decisions when deciding on module versions.
+* Understand how incompatible dependencies can cause issues when loading an IOC

 ---